Aalekh-Raghuvanshi/DSP-4th-Sem-Project/README.md

     Saved to : trained_model/face_embeddings_insightface.pkl
 ```

-Re-run this whenever you add or change photos.
+Re-run this whenever you add or change photos.So that the changes will be updated.

 ---